-Aimed at students aged between 8-14, the approach is designed to engage students in whole class music making by providing a simple step by step resource that supports the development of instrumental skills on drums, guitar, bass, keyboard and ukulele, using music that students like, enjoy and identify with.
+Just Play: building essential musical skills is designed to engage students in whole class music making by providing a simple step by step resource that supports the development of instrumental skills on drums, guitar, bass, keyboard and ukulele, using music that students like, enjoy and identify with.
 Students rotate regularly so that they all play each instrument which ensures a level of challenge and breadth of experience.

 Who is it for?